AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/design-and-deliver.md

 last-substantial-update: 2025-08-04
 ---

-# Foundation for marketers
+# Design and deliver

 Learn how to confidently plan, build, and manage effective mobile campaigns within Adobe Journey Optimizer.
-Understand the unique features and limitations of mobile channels like push and in-app messaging, and content cards how to respect user consent while maximizing engagement, and how to measure and optimize campaigns for the best possible results — all with practical, actionable guidance to get started quickly and grow mobile success over time.
+Understand the unique features and limitations of mobile channels like push and in-app messaging, and content cards, how to respect user consent while maximizing engagement, and how to measure and optimize campaigns for the best possible results — all with practical, actionable guidance to get started quickly and grow mobile success over time.

 ## 1. Understand and configure mobile messages